Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plain.

 Don't emphasize race generally unless it can be used to garner support through victimization.

-And the media will do these stories, uh, and you're gonna see them wondering if white people will end up voting for a black, or they play, and by the way, look for a whole bunch more of those as the as we get closer to the election.
+And by the way, look for a whole bunch more of those as we get closer to the election.

 Remember, this is the Messiah.

-This is this is somebody never seen before.
+This is somebody never seen before.

-Have we really shed a racist past?
+Have we really shed our racist past?

-They'll also, in addition to playing up the stereotype, wondering if whites will vote for a black, you're going to see stories about do Americans really think he's Muslim.
+They'll also, in addition to playing up the stereotype wondering if whites will vote for a black, you're going to see stories about, do Americans really think he's Muslim?

-Everybody knows the Muslim is a terrorist.
+Everybody knows a Muslim.

 But the racial aspect will be emphasized in communities where it can be helpful.

-And I I think because he's running two campaigns, this is why the stutters, this is why the uhs and ands and uh, because he's on edge when he doesn't have it written for him on the teleprompter, and he's out there live, this is why he doesn't want to do town halls with McCain.
+And I think because he's running two campaigns, this is why the stutters, this is why the uhs and ands and uh because he's on edge when he doesn't have it written for him on the teleprompter.

-He's walking the tight rope.
+He's walking the tightrope.

 He is one syllable or two words or so away from a major gaffe.